rivalsfan/deck-generator-doc/main.md

 Once the generation is completed, result will be displayed below.
 Each deck has a unique ID.
 Click on the id will reveal the deck.

+**UPDATE(5/23)**
+Click on the `Copy Decks` button will copy all the deck ID of the generated decks to clipboard.
+This string can be shared.
+To reavel the decks, paste this string in Deck Viewer.

 ### Code Editor

 Code editor allows user to write predicates that are used to generate decks.